Alpilean Review: Are "Alpine Nutrients" a Scam?

 Alpilean is promoted and marketed on an affiliate platform called ClickBank, as shown in the disclaimer above.

-A TikTok user named “connor_auld” shows how easy it is below to start promoting a health supplement on ClickBank:
+A TikTok user named Kevin Schattovitz shows how easy it is to start promoting health supplements on ClickBank:

-A YouTube creator named “Real Perfect” reviewed Alpilean including before-and-after weight loss:
+A YouTube creator named “Real Perfect” reviewed Alpilean including before-and-after images:

-A TikTok creator named “Weight Out” shared before-and-after images of weight loss they claim was caused by Alpilean.
-While there is no ad disclaimer, the creator appears to be promoting the product in comments so users should be cautious about whether or not this is sponsored:
+A TikTok creator named “Weight Out” shared before-and-after images of weight loss they claim was caused by Alpilean:

 @easy_weightout Stop scrolling‼️ If you need help losing weight, you need this supplement 🔥#alpilean #weightloss #christmas #supplementsforwomen #happythanksgiving ♬ original sound - Weight Out

-All six active ingredients in Alpilean should be safe as they are well-studied, but we consider the fact that the brand fails to publish dosage information and inactive ingredient information to make it more likely that this supplement will cause side effects.
+All six active ingredients in Alpilean should be safe as they are well-studied, but we consider the fact that websites promoting this brand fail to clearly publish dosage information and inactive ingredient information to make it more likely that this supplement will cause side effects.

 Without knowing the dose you’re consuming, it’s impossible to determine if that ingredient is safe.